peter-kautwima/peter-kautwima/README.md

 My goal is to become a unicorn but I have a way to go, hence I am getting practical experience in web development, I plan on becoming full-stack with the long-term goal of being an ML & AI specialist.

 At work we have been using react-redux (Typescript).
 At University I have been working in Node, HTML, CSS, Javascript, Python and C++.
+I am currently building a personal project with Next.js.

 ## Languages and Tools
 <p>